SourceBox-LLC/FineFoundry/docs/user-guide/quick-start.md

 ### Step 3: Analyze Your Dataset (Optional)

 1. Navigate to the **Dataset Analysis** tab
-1. Select your dataset source (Database Session or Hugging Face)
+1. Select your dataset source (Database Session, or Hugging Face when online)
 1. Enable analysis modules you're interested in
 1. Click **Analyze Dataset**
 1. Review the insights to understand your data quality